 licentiousness and deny our only Master and Lord, Jesus Christ.”
 People who

-are licentious don’t feel the need to fear God; in fact, to even mention it
+are licentious don’t feel the need to fear God; in fact, to even mention the

-makes them visibly angry.
-They have built walls around their version of faith
+fear of God makes some of them visibly angry.
+They have built walls around their

 KJV